RanitManik/README-guide/README.md

 ---

-# Advanced Markdown Concepts
+## Advanced Markdown Concepts

-additionaly this are some pretty advanced markdown concepts that i use and want to share
+Additionally, these are some pretty advanced markdown concepts that I use and want to share

 ### Adding Titles to Links